Substra/substra-backend/docs/vscode.md

 # Visual Studio Code

-This document provides helpful resources when working on connect-backend in Visual Studio Code.
+This document provides helpful resources when working on substra-backend in Visual Studio Code.

 ## Running unit tests from the Test Explorer